 What exactly is dream feeding?

-Others use the label “dream feed” to describe any attempt to get your baby to “tank up” before you yourself go to bed.
-Whether the baby is asleep or awake is unspecified.
-What’s crucial is that the meal happens just before the parent falls asleep.
+And others use the label “dream feed” to describe any attempt to get your baby to “tank up” before you yourself go to bed.
+You might awaken your baby for this purpose, or you might administer the feed when your baby is already awake.

-And that’s the common denominator for all these definitions — the idea of getting a baby to take in a big meal before you doze.
+In short, there’s a lot of variation in the way “dream feeding” is defined.
+But the definitions share a common denominator: the idea of getting a baby to take in a big meal (a “focal feed”) before you doze.

 The scientific argument for dream feeds